Bowery/website/markdown/DOCUMENTATION.md

 ## Search

-BoweryDB is a simple key value store, so for more complex queries we suggest using the search service.
+BoweryDB is a simple key-value store, so for more complex queries we suggest using the search service.

 You can search documents by calling: